mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 }
 ```

-Again: all commands are executed via `virtctl console` at the virtual machine directly.
+Again, all commands are executed via `virtctl console` at the virtual machine directly.
 The output shows that it is a real virtual machine.
-There is no information about the underlaying linux node visible.
-The visible ressources are limited.
+There is no information about the underlaying Linux node visible.
+The visible resources are limited.

-The interface `eth0` is connected to the CNI overlay network and received an ip address of the pod network.
+The interface `eth0` is connected to the CNI overlay network and received an IP address of the pod network.
 Internet connectivitiy is working out of the box, the masquerading and routing is handled by the Kubernetes CNI.
-Kubernetes internal CoreDNS server resolves all dns requests, the virtual machine can talk with Kubernetes services (in this example the kubernetes api curl).
+Kubernetes internal CoreDNS server resolves all DNS requests, the virtual machine can talk with Kubernetes services (in this example the Kubernetes API curl).

 ## Access the VM via SSH